yungmagnus/Leikja2Loka/index.md

 ### Try it out for yourself!

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+### Wiki

+[Here](https://github.com/yungmagnus/Leikja2Loka/wiki) is the link to the github wiki there you will be able to find my scripts for the project.